AudriusDai/lab-psql-data-transfer/README.md

 database=# select * from public.job_queue;
 ```
 # Functionality
 [postgres](postgres) - runs database with migrations scripts.
-Migration contains tables and trigger which populates the event to separate table.
+Migration contains tables, trigger which populates the job to separate table & function for reading jobs.

 [publisher](publisher) - connects to db and does the INSERT to table periodically.

-[listener](listener) - connects to db and pulls the data from the events table.
-It should contain it's own data regarding latest handled records.
+[listener](listener) - connects to db and pulls the data from the jobs table.

 It should be fail-safe.
 By that you can turn off listener and turn back again - the listener will continue it's job.